tobiasbriones/microprocessors---cp-unah-is911/activating-a-digital-output/main.md

 # Arduino Laboratory: Activating a Digital Output

+An introductory explanation about Arduino and Proteus is given along with an example on how to create an Arduino project simulation in Proteus.

 ## Objective

 Develop and simulate an Arduino program that turns on and off iteratively an